jbosstools/jbosstools-aerogear/README.md

 # The JBoss Tools Visual Page Editing project

+## Summary

+Visual Page Editing provides an editor that has a source and visual preview for XML based documents, it also contains the BrowserSimulator for editing/viewing your project webpages as mobile browsers would do it.

 ## Install

 _JBoss Tools Visual Page Editing_ is part of [JBoss Tools](http://jboss.org/tools) from